The GDPR (General Data Protection Regulation) is a complex law, and as you might have noticed, some aspects appear to contradict each other.

 Indeed, given how often the right to be forgotten is being exercised regularly, combing through backups to delete information would probably become someone’s full-time job.

 - Google wins landmark ruling on the ‘right to be forgotten’

 - The GDPR: Consumer rights for your personal data

 - Does the GDPR allow you to track biometric data?

-Nonetheless, they must clearly explain to the data subject that backups will be kept for a specified length of time, which should be outlined in the organisation’s retention policy.
+Nonetheless, they must clearly explain to the data subject that backups will be kept for a specified length of time (outlined in your retention policy).

-You should also document policies and procedures for keeping backup data secure.
-This will include instructions on encrypting backups and where you will keep backup devices.
+You should also document policies and procedures for keeping backup data secure, which will include instructions on encrypting sensitive information and where you will keep backup devices.

 - Data subjects’ rights;